-Born in 1929, bluesman Tomcat Courtney shows no signs of slowing down.
-“I’m from Waco.
+Born in 1929, bluesman Tomcat Courtney says “I’m from Waco.
 I was born in Marlon, Texas, and we moved to Downsville.
 Wasn’t nothin’ there but a store and a cotton gin, was what it was.
 There were railroad tracks through there, and right down from the tracks was a trestle.
 Right across the creek.
 Well, I used to go down there on that trestle and mark the train with my feet.”

 While growing up in Texas, picking cotton was the family business.
 “Well, I had my own sack at the age of eight or nine years old.
 I could carry up to 70, 80 pounds.”